erkanduman3809/erkanduman3809/README.md

 ### Hi there 👋

+I am a math teacher who desires to be a data scientist.
+I hold a PhD in mathematics.
+My interests lie in functional analysis and data science.

 <!--
 **erkanduman3809/erkanduman3809** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.